 Maybe your brother-in-law is a frustrated artist who can whip up pages of dead presidents that are good enough to fool the clerk at your local mini-mart.
 Or, perhaps you use a fake I.D. to buy beer because you are under age.
 In Kentucky, you are edging into criminal territory.
 Possessing forged documents is a crime in that state.

 This article is about possession of forged instruments in Kentucky.
-For information about forgery in general, see Forgery Laws and Penalties.
+For information about forgery in general, see Forgery Laws in Kentucky.

 What is Possession of a Forged Instrument in Kentucky?

 Kentucky law makes it a felony crime for any person to knowingly possess a forged instrument with the intent to defraud, deceive, or injure another.
 (Ky.
 Rev. Stat.
 Ann. §§ 516.050, 516.060.)
 Under certain circumstances, the crime is charged as a misdemeanor.
 (Ky.
 Rev. Stat.
 Ann. § 516.070.)

 Forgery (that is, creation of a false instrument) itself is a separate crime and, in fact, a person may not be convicted of both forgery and criminal possession of a forged instrument with respect to the same forged item under Kentucky law.
 (Ky.
 Rev. Stat.
 Ann. § 516.080.)

 There are three degrees of the crime of possession of a forged instrument in Kentucky: